pmneila/PyMaxflow/doc/source/tutorial.rst

 besides defining the local neighborhood of each node, ``structure`` enables anisotropic edges, with different capacities depending on their orientation.

-The file :file:`examples/layout_examples.py` contains several different layouts than can be created with ``add_grid_edges``.
-Also, the documentation of :py:meth:`maxflow.GraphInt.add_grid_edges` contains some more examples.
+The file :file:`examples/layout_examples.py` and the documentation of :py:meth:`maxflow.GraphInt.add_grid_edges` contain several different layouts than can be created with ``add_grid_edges``.
+A more involved example is in :file:`examples/layout_example2.py`, where a complex graph is created using several calls to :py:meth:`maxflow.GraphInt.add_grid_edges` and :py:meth:`maxflow.GraphInt.add_grid_tedges`.

 ..
 [BOYKOV06] *Graph Cuts in Vision and Graphics: Theories and Applications*.
    Yuri Boykov, Olga Veksler.